 Early in our relationship, my wife and I had put parenthood on hold, prioritising our travel and careers.
 However, on my thirty-ninth birthday in March 2001, she handed me an anonymous-looking envelope.
 Inside was a card with a baby on the front, and in it, she had written, “If you’re still willing to be the house-dad, I’ll give parenting a try.”

 And so, heading into my fortieth year, I set sail on a life-changing odyssey.
 As with Homer’s Greek hero Odysseus, it wasn’t all smooth seas.
-Around this time, I read Inconceivable by Ben Elton (Amazon Books link), a humorous and touching tale of a childless couple’s attempts to conceive.
+Around this time, I read Inconceivable by Ben Elton (Amazon affiliate link), a humorous and touching tale of a childless couple’s attempts to conceive.
 Elton loosely based the novel on his trials and tribulations with IVF, and it wasn’t long before I was living scenes from the book!

-But all this was forgotten at 5:36 am on the 2nd of June 2002, when my son entered the world.
+But all this was set aside at 5:36 am on the 2nd of June 2002, when my son entered the world.
 It had been a long night, as I duly noted in my diary:

 Those who claim childbirth is a “beautiful experience” must be speaking of the birth itself.
 Everything leading to the miracle moment when the baby appears is awful.
 The mother is in agony, and the father feels useless and guilty for having caused so much pain.
 I broke down when Junior’s head finally emerged, and the doctor turned him around to face us.
 And I was still sobbing when it was my turn to cradle our newborn son.